 You’ll want clean audit results, but it might not always work out that way.
 You may have next steps to implement to ensure proper internal controls and financial reporting structure at your organization.
 The audit report summarizes the auditor’s findings and provides an opinion on your financial statements.

 Either way, add your financial audit results to your nonprofit board meeting agenda.
 When sharing audit results with board members, ensure they understand the purpose of each element.
 Many mistakenly think the audit opinion refers to internal controls when its actual purpose is to review management responsibility and accuracy of financial statements.
+Involve key stakeholders—including compliance, IT, finance, and leadership—in understanding and acting on audit findings to align expectations and ensure accountability.

 The board should participate in discussing the financial statements.
 These reports should paint a clear picture of the organization’s financial health so board members understand your financial position.
 Whether you require an audit annually or periodically, board engagement is essential.

 Ask a member of your finance team to discuss audit results with board members, explaining findings and answering questions.
-If there are next steps from the audit, explain why they're necessary and how they'll be implemented.
+If there are next steps from the audit, explain why they’re necessary and how they’ll be implemented.
 Consistent communication about audit outcomes helps maintain accountability.
+Audit outcomes can also inform strategic initiatives and help mitigate risks by identifying weaknesses and guiding corrective actions to reduce legal, security, or operational threats.

 Make sure your nonprofit is prepared for any audit